Santa Fe University of Art and Design: Facilities

 The campus is the location of the Greer Garson Theatre Center, which includes the Weckesser Studio Theatre, a black-box performance space, a dance studio, the Claire Stewart Williamson Acting Lab, practice rooms and costume shops.

 The Visual Arts Center houses the art and photography departments.
 The facility is a series of interconnected buildings designed by Ricardo Legorreta.

 Garson Studios is a 27,000-square-foot motion picture soundstage facility connected to the university's Film School.
 It has the largest permanent green screen in the state of New Mexico.
 The facility was founded in 1989 by actress and College of Santa Fe patron Greer Garson.
 According to the school, Garson Studios has been the filming location of over 30 films, which collectively have been nominated for 20 Academy Awards, with 5 wins.
 Students from all programs are eligible to intern on films produced at Garson Studios.

 The Screen is a cinematheque with seating for 165.
 It screens international, artistic, and independent films, and also streams performances of operas, ballets, and plays via satellite.
 The theater is open to the public.

+Post-closure redevelopment plans

+In late November 2022 the Santa Fe Mayor and City Council approved a legislative package that would rezone the campus to mixed use and adopted a master plan that includes 1,100 housing units.